vertica/vertica-kubernetes/DEVELOPER.md

 # Introduction

-This guide explains how to setup an environment to develop and test the Vertica operator.
+This guide explains how to set up an environment to develop and test the Vertica operator.

 # Software Setup
-Use of this repo obviously requires a working Kubernetes cluster.
-In addition to that, we require the following software to be installed in order to run the integration tests:
+Developing with this repo requires a working Kubernetes cluster.
+Additionally, the integration tests require the following software:

 - [go](https://golang.org/doc/install) (version 1.16.2)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (version 1.20.1).
-If you are using a real Kubernetes cluster this will already be installed.
+If you are using a real Kubernetes cluster, this is already installed.
 - [helm](https://helm.sh/docs/intro/install/) (version 3.5.0)
 - [kubectx](https://github.com/ahmetb/kubectx/releases/download/v0.9.1/kubectx) (version 0.9.1)
 - [kubens](https://github.com/ahmetb/kubectx/releases/download/v0.9.1/kubens) (version 0.9.1)